olliephillips/webbleMQ/README.md

 [Application is running here](https://olliephillips.github.io/webbleMQ/)

 My experiments with Web Bluetooth.
 Designed primarily for use with Puck.js.
-Currently supports `Relay` and `Console` mode.
+Currently supports `Relay`, `Console` and `MQTT (Unannounced)` mode.

-Started implementing MQTT over websocket - both publishing and subscription supported.

-It should be possible to add a HTTP gateway with CORS but likely a server backend required.

 Relay mode - One device as master can control several devices as slave.
 For example turning LEDs on and off with a program running on master device such as this: